 To keep Jezza and her household safe and happy, her new home requires:

 - Dog-savvy and respectful children over 12 years (or no children)

-If you believe you can provide Jezza with a loving home that meets her needs and keeps her safe, Jezza and I would invite you to express interest by completing the ARF form and introducing yourself!
+If you believe you can provide Jezza with a loving home that meets her needs and keeps her safe, Jezza and I invite you to express interest by completing the ARF form, introducing yourself and telling us all about the home you can offer.
 We’d love to hear from you.